 1. Supply of Energy

 During the Tolling Term, Buyer shall have the right to Energy produced by a Unit and/or Units and (subject to the limitations described in this Part I) to require Seller to dispatch Energy from Units at the Facility.
 During the Tolling Term, Seller and Buyer agree that Buyer only has the right to Energy from the Units.
 If Buyer properly schedules the delivery of Energy produced by the Units ("Dispatch") and within the limits set forth herein, Seller shall supply "Unit Contingent Energy" pursuant to the terms hereof, also referenced herein as “Energy”.
 Buyer agrees that it shall provide the Natural Gas necessary to both start the Units and to produce the amount of Unit Contingent Energy requested to be Dispatched by Buyer.
 The terms of Buyer’s supply of Natural Gas are set out in Part II, Natural Gas Deliveries.
 The terms of Buyer's purchase of the Unit Contingent Tolling Option from the Units are further set out in Part III, Payments/Other Terms.
-Subject to the terms of this Confirmation, Seller shall have the unlimited right to run any Unit and/or unit of the Facility, at any time during the Tolling Term.

 2. Definitions